LiamChapman/Router/README.md

 	$app->request('/blog/article/:int', 'blog.article');

 	$app->execute();

+If using PHP < 5.4 you'll have to parse through variables to callback scope with 'use' and example can be seen below.
+In PHP >= 5.4 the use can be kind of optional.

+Example:

+	require 'router.php';

+	$app = new Router;
+	$db  = new Database; // fake db class

+	$app->get('/test', function () use ($db) {
+		// do stuff here!
+	});

+	$app->execute();

+## Static Calls

+Instead of instantiating the class you can optionally do static calls instead.

+For example:

+	require 'router.php';

+	Router::get('/hello/:string', function ($string) {
+		echo 'Hello ' . $string . '!';
+		exit;
+	});

+	Router::post('/test', 'myclass.mymethod');

+If you are using a combination of static calls and instatiating, in your static callbacks make sure to exit(); or die(); other wise a 404 Error will be appended to the output.

+*If you inspect the source, you'll notice it isn't truly static, but it works.
+I may need to rebuild parts of it in the future.*

 Something to remember is if you are using this as a framework, you'll have to use a .htaccess file and run these actions from a new file like an index.php.
 Below is a basic .htaccess code you can use to get started.